SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Some products are labeled with 1D barcodes in UPC-A format, which uses the numbers ``0`` to ``9``.
-Each barcode has a “number system” digit, followed by ten “identifier” digits.
+Each barcode has a “number system” digit, followed by five “manufacturer code” digits and five “product code” digits.
 These are followed by a “check” digit to verify that the code has been scanned correctly:

 .. image:: ../images/barcode_UPC_2x.png